dark-person/insane-code/Episode_1.md

 }
 ```
 Above function is found as a utility function.
-That means everytime you use/read, you need to go back to this function to check number `i` meaning.
+That means every time you use/read, you need to go back to this function to check number `i` meaning.

 Also:
 - why "Success" will be used in `logError`??